 The OSP initiates investigations and prosecution of suspected offenders on its own in respect of suspected or alleged corruption and corruption-related offences.

-The OSP also receives and investigates complaints from any person on a matter that involves or may involve corruption and corruption-related offenses.
+The OSP also receives and investigates complaints from any person on a matter that involves or may involve corruption and corruption-related offences.
 The OSP also receives and acts on referrals of investigations of alleged corruption and corruption-related offences by -

 The OSP first engages in intelligence gathering or “pre-investigation” to determine whether it should open an investigation into suspected or alleged cases of corruption or corruption-related offences.